egch/1Z0-829-preparation/docs/ch9.md

 //we cannot add an Exception as it could be a list of IOException and Exception is not an IOException
 //exceptions.add(new Exception("error"));
 ```
-We can only add element whose type is **IOException** or one of its children.
+On the right side the element should be a type whose super-class is defined as super at left side.

 ```java
 //List<? super IOException> ioExceptions = new ArrayList<FileNotFoundException>();  //does NOT compile